Family Educational Rights and Privacy Act (FERPA)

 - Date degree(s) earned

-Release of directory information is handled with discretion, but inquiries are made by a variety of sources, such as prospective employers, other colleges and universities, graduate schools, licensing agencies, government agencies, news media, parents, friends, and relatives.
+BSC receives many inquiries for directory information from a variety of sources including, but not limited to, prospective employers, other colleges and universities, graduate schools, licensing agencies, government agencies, news media, parents, friends, and relatives.

-Students can restrict release of any or all of their directory information by submitting a written request to the Academic Records Office by the tenth day of the term.
+Students can restrict release of any or all of their directory information by submitting a Restrict Directory Information form to the Academic Records Office by the tenth day of the term.
+Please consider carefully the consequences of your decision to withhold release of directory information.
+Once you inform BSC not to release this information, future requests from non-college persons or organizations will be refused.

 Educational records are those records which are directly related to a student and maintained by this institution or by a party acting for this institution.
 These records include any information from which students can be individually identified, and have not been previously defined as public directory information.